gustavokuklinski/bit-rot/docs/devlog/IDEAS.md

 - XP Debuf in percentage instead of level down
 - Only Spawn Zombies when player get near them

+# Graphics:
+- Some angle walk animations for player and Zombie

 # Sound:
 Ajust some random 'Pitch'